Drubbed in 2018, California GOP looks to regain House seats

 THE BEACHFRONT BRAWL

-Not long ago, Republican candidates in Orange County didn’t have to agonize over the next election — its sprawling residential tracts were thick with conservative voters.
+Not long ago, Republican candidates in Orange County didn’t have to agonize over the next election —its sprawling residential tracts were thick with conservative voters.
 But those days are gone and Hillary Clinton carried the county by nearly 9 points in 2016.

 A good place to see the shifting politics is in the county’s 48th District, which includes a string of seaside communities including Laguna Beach.
 Democratic Rep. Harley Rouda captured the district in an upset of longtime Rep. Dana Rohrabacher in 2018, as suburban voters nationally rejected the Trump label.